Probing

 M466.1 performs four [Z Probe Double Tap](#m466-single-axis-probe-double-tap) probing operations, each located at the corners of a rectangle, specified by the current position and the X and Y distances.
 After the probing is finished, the probing tool will return to its starting position and the machine prints the results both in machine coordinates and in work coordinates, specifying the highest and lowest Z value and the corresponding corner at which those values were found.

-L: Number of repeat measurements (optional, defaults to 1)
+* L: Number of repeat measurements (optional, default: 1)

-I: Invert probe for NC probe (optional, defaults to 0)
+* I: Invert probe for NC probe (optional, default: 0)

 M466.1 X94 Y146 H5 ; Probe a 94x146 rectangle starting at the current position